Akmech001/Data-Visualisation/README.md

 - A **30-day moving average** of PR.
 - A **target budget line** for the expected PR performance.
 - Color-coded data points representing different ranges of Global Horizontal Irradiance (GHI).

-The plot is saved as `performance_ratio_evolution.png` in the repository.